NSombekke/Logic-LLM/blogpost.md

 #### Language Grounding Results
-We aim to test how well the few shot learning performs the natural language to LTL conversion.
-TO DO.

 #### Effectiveness of Problem Formulator
+We aim to test how well the few shot learning performs the natural language to LTL conversion. **(say how conversions can be ambigious) -  inerherent ambiguity of natural language,**
 We assess the proficiency of LLM in transforming a provided problem into the symbolic representation (LTL) employed by the Buchi Automaton.
 The following table reports the accuracy over a variety of LTL formulae.

+In order to evaluate the effectivenss of XXXX we evaluate on the 36 benchmark instances created by experts in the *nl2spec* study [].
 **TO DO**

 | Temporal Property                                               | Temporal Logic Formula                                      | LLAMA output |